It’s Macron vs. Le Pen, round two.

 What dates do I need to know?

-Macron and Le Pen held one debate on the evening of April 20 that was aired by French broadcasters France 2 and TF1.
+Macron and Le Pen will hold one debate on the evening of April 20 that will be aired by French broadcasters France 2 and TF1.

 Le Pen appeared much more prepared than in the event in 2017, when her poor performance effectively doomed her campaign.
 Le Pen attacked Macron on economic measures, arguing he hasn’t done enough to help French families cope with inflation and rising energy prices, while Macron went after Le Pen’s ties to Russia and previous support for President Vladimir Putin.